-But while planning is a way to feel in control of situations, it is certainly challenged since life - with its countless variables - is too complex to be managed.
+While planning is a way to feel in control of situations, you also may have noticed that it is frequently challenged, since life - with its countless variables - is too complex to be managed.

 Do you experience frustration at times when things don't work out as you planned, or expected?
 How do you react?
 Do you let go of your plans and observe what the events are telling you, or do you use persistence and incremental efforts to stay on top of your planned course?